mills32/M3D-for-PlayStation-Portable/README.md

 1- Do not use lighting unless you really need it.
 2- Use small (< 128x128) and indexed textures (16/256 colours).
-3- Use models as low poly as you can.
+3- Use models as low poly as you can, But if you create a level/scenary, use thousands of small triangles to avoid triangles being deleted near the camera.
 4- Avoid using nested "for" loops bigger than 128x128.
 5- Use color mode 5650 (or 5551 if you want the shadows to work) with dither enabled, it is much faster that 8888 mode and it will look good.